 Supporting survivors of sexual violence and child sexual abuse

+Sexual violence and rape can have a significant and long-lasting impact on those who experience it.
 Being able to access the right support at a time which is right for a victim can be important to help them cope with their experience.

 Police and Crime Commissioners took on the responsibility for commissioning support services for victims of crime in 2014.